If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

 If you are on a low income or claim benefits, you may be able to get legal aid to help with the cost of taking your landlord to court.

-You can't get legal aid if you are going to court just to claim compensation from your landlord.
+You can't get legal aid if you are going to court only to claim compensation from your landlord.

-You can only get legal aid for a repairs case (it can also include a claim for compensation):
+You can only get legal aid for a repairs case:

 - if there is a serious risk of harm to you or others in your household, or